bbelotti/Chubby-Babi-Cookbook/README.md

 # The Chubby Babi 📖

-This is the digital version of my recipe book, **The Chubby Babi**.
+This is the digital version of my recipe book, **The Chubby Babi**, which I am working on as a side-project (with some help from Google's Gemini AI).

 It consists of a main LaTeX file `cookbook.tex` which, when compiled, will pull all recipes in the specified language (either all English recipes [EN], or all Original Language recipes [OL], to be specified by the user in the `cookbook.tex` preamble) from categorized subfolders.